yale-cpsc-419-templates/pset-4-template/README.md

 * **Style**, that is, the quality of your program style.
 This includes not only style as qualitatively assessed by the graders (including modularity, cleanliness, and performance) but also style as reported by the `pylint` tool, using the default settings, and when executed via the command `python -m pylint **/*.py`.

-Ten percent of your grade will be based upon the quality of your program style as reported by `pylint`.
+Part of your grade will be based upon the quality of your program style as reported by `pylint`.
 Your grader will start with the 10-point score reported by pylint.
-Your *pylint style grade* is your pylint score rounded to the nearest integer (minimum 0).
+Your *pylint style grade* is your pylint score rounded **up** to the nearest integer (minimum 0).
-For example, if your pylint score is 9.8, then your *pylint style grade* will be 10; if your pylint score is 7.4, then your *pylint style grade* will be 7.

 If your code fails the tests on some particular functionality, your grader will inspect your code manually to try to assign partial credit for that functionality.
 Partial credit will be given only if there is an *obvious* "quick fix" (*e.g.*, you have accidentally changed the name of the database file and your solution points to a file with a name that does not match the grader's copy of the database); if no such quick fix exists then no partial credit for that feature will be given.